XevoInc/ws/README.md

 - Any other manifests that should be included.
 Include paths can be absolute or relative.
 If they are relative, they are interpreted relative to the parent directory of the including manifest.
+- Any search paths to search for manifests listed in "include".
+Can be either absolute or relative.
+If relative, it's relative to the parent directory of this manifest.

 The syntax is as follows:
 ```
 include:
     - some-other-manifest.yaml

+search-path:
+    - ../projects # a directory containing manifests

 projects:
     some-project: